Sajeeth-S/Sajeeth-S/README.md

 Welcome to my GitHub!
 I'm a passionate **quantitative researcher/trader** with a strong focus on the mathematics behind data-driven trading strategies, statistical modeling, and financial engineering.
-My work blends mathematics, programming, and markets to uncover robust insights and build algorithmic trading systems.
+My work combines mathematics, programming, and markets to uncover robust insights and build algorithmic trading systems.

 ## About Me